lanl/vpic-kokkos/docs/source/tracers.rst

   * Tracer species can be defined as a distinct species or based on an existing species

     * Tracers also contain 3 additional parameters that control IO buffering, over allocation for memory, and user defined annotations
-    * **Note** Always define tracer species after the parent species has finished injecting particles if you are using one of the helper function that automatically copies/moves particles from the parent
+    * **Note** If you are using one of the helper function that automatically copies/moves particles from the parent species, always define tracer species after the parent species has finished injecting particles.
     * Define distinct species (similar to defining normal species)

       .. code-block:: c++